Samplix-ApS/Downstream_bioinformatics_tools/README.md

 Many genomes consist of the primary assembly and scaffolds, or entirely of scaffolds, i.e. the human genome consists of 24 sequences in the primary assembly and >600 scaffold (alternative references) sequences.
 It can quickly become meaningless to map to this many scaffolds, and therefore it is recommended to merge the scaffolds to avoid  ‘losing’ information by not including the them.
 It is also recommended to use merge scaffolds if your assembly only contains scaffolds and contigs.
 A bed-like file will be generated for the merged scaffolds, containing the position and name of the original scaffold as a feature.

 If your reference contains a primary assembly, create a list of these chromosome names.
+See [Primary assembly extraction](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/download_reference_and_annotation#prim_).

 1. Click _Merge scaffolds_ under Reference tools.